k-chuang/tf-svhn/README.md

 For this project, I utilized **Format 1** shown below.

+- Dataset comes in two formats:
+   - **Format 1.**
+     - **Original images with character level bounding boxes.**
+   - Format 2.
+      - MNIST-like 32-by-32 images centered around a single character (many of the images do contain some distractors at the sides).
+- Labels
   - 10 classes, 1 for each digit.
 Digit '1' has label 1, '9' has label 9 and '0' has label 10.
+- **Number of digits** in all images for each set
   - 73,257 digits for training, 26,032 digits for testing, and 531,131 additional, somewhat less difficult samples, to use as extra training data
-- Comes in two formats:
-  1. **Original images with character level bounding boxes.**
-  2. MNIST-like 32-by-32 images centered around a single character (many of the images do contain some distractors at the sides).

 Here are the sizes for the datasets I used in this project: